Applying for co-naturalization of a minor child

 - Pension insurance

-- Proof of sufficient German language skills at least at level B1, for example with a B1 certificate
+- Proof of sufficient German language proficiency at least at the B1 level, for example with a B1 certificate

-- Proof of civic knowledge, for example with a certificate of participation in the integration course "Living in Germany" or a naturalization test
+- Proof of knowledge of German society, for example, with a certificate of participation in the integration course "Life in Germany" or a naturalization test

 -

-- your commitment to Germany's special historical responsibility for the National Socialist regime of injustice and its consequences, and
+- your commitment to Germany’s special historical responsibility for the Nazi regime of injustice and its consequences, as well as

 - your declaration of loyalty

-- For minors: proof of custody, for example, in the case of divorced or unmarried parents, by means of a custody order
+- For minors: Proof of custody, for example, in the case of divorced or unmarried parents, through a custody order

-- in the case of joint parental custody: a declaration of consent from the other parent with custody
+- In cases of joint parental custody: a declaration of consent from the other parent with custody

 - Additional documents may be required depending on the individual case